larry801/online_ocr/source/readme.md

 Proxy address:
 Full url of your proxy.
 If you do not know what is a proxy just leave it as is.
+If you choose to use proxy your porxy will be verified before saving , after verification, there will be a prompt to tell you result.
 The following settings means the same in all engines, describle them here to save space.

 API Access Type: